wathmihasara/ASS_4_GRP-10/README.md

 combined_counts[is.na(combined_counts)] <- 0
 combined_counts$ratio <- combined_counts$freq_deinococcus / combined_counts$freq_ecoli
 ```
-This code used to combine the k-mer frequency counts from both Deinococcus radiodurans and E. coli into a single data frame and calculate the ratio of their frequencies.
+This code is used to combine the k-mer frequency counts from both Deinococcus radiodurans and E. coli into a single data frame and calculate the ratio of their frequencies.

 # sorting the combined counts
 ```{r}
 sorted_counts <- combined_counts[order(-combined_counts$ratio), ]
 ```

-This code used to sort the combined k-mer counts based on the calculated ratio in descending order.
+This code is used to sort the combined k-mer counts based on the calculated ratio in descending order.

 # top 10 overrepresented k-mers